-Since many disadvantaged groups already have extra obstacles that they have to get past, microaggressions can make it even harder to cope with daily life.
+Since many disadvantaged groups already have extra obstacles they have to overcome, microaggressions can make it even harder to cope with daily life.
 Microaggressions are so commonplace that there’s never a break from them.
-Even when someone isn’t immediately being subjected to one, the effects from previous experiences linger on.
-When someone is dealing with the mental health effects of microaggressions, they may go on to develop physical side effects as well such as headaches, insomnia, or high blood pressure.
-The result is lower functioning overall, making it more difficult to get through the day-to-day intricacies of life.
+Even when someone isn’t immediately subjected to one, the effects of previous experiences linger.
+When someone is dealing with the mental health effects of microaggressions, they may go on to develop physical side effects as well, such as headaches, insomnia, or high blood pressure.
+The result is lower functioning overall, making it more challenging to get through the day-to-day intricacies of life.

 Even if someone isn't trying to be intentionally hurtful, they can still perpetuate harmful statements or other nonverbal communications.
-If you hear or experience a microaggression, you can react in one of three ways:
+If you hear or experience a microaggression, you can react in three ways:

 The more society can recognize microaggressions, the better we can respond to them.
-Realizing that microaggressions exist everywhere is an important step in this process.
+Realizing that microaggressions exist everywhere is an essential step in this process.
 Although something might seem small, meaningless, or unintentional, that doesn’t eliminate the harm it can cause.
-One of the most important things you can do as an individual is comfort and validate those who have been targeted by microaggressions.
-Even if you can’t put a stop to the slights, insults, and snubs that are causing them harm, you can still be a source of positivity and encouragement when they’re feeling down.
-It’s important that those who are subjected to microaggressions have trusted people they can turn to.
+One of the most important things you can do as an individual is to comfort and validate those targeted with microaggressions.
+Even if you can’t stop the slights, insults, and snubs causing them harm, you can still be a source of positivity and encouragement when they’re feeling down.
+Those subjected to microaggressions must trust people they can turn to.
 You can do your part by being one of those people in their corner.

 How do you identify microaggressions?

 While some microaggressions are easy to identify, others are more hidden and difficult to spot if you’re unfamiliar with them.
 They can be intentional, unintentional, subtle, or overt.
-They might be hostile, demeaning, or negative verbal messages that are directed at someone based solely on their identity—but they can also be nonverbal signals.
-You can identify microaggressions through the various themes they can have.
-For example, here are some common microaggression themes to be aware of:
+They might be hostile, demeaning, or negative verbal messages directed at someone based solely on their identity, but they can also be nonverbal signals.